Updated: Aug 19

 If your kids are fascinated by fossils, the LA Brea Tar Pits have prehistoric fossils from the the ice age.
 Not only are they on display, but they are actively excavating them!
 Yes, in the city of Los Angeles!
 This was on my family's to-do list in 2020.
 Now that the museum is back open, I hope we will be able to visit in 2021.

 Outside of Socal?
-Jurassic Quest: Another must-do experience is the Jurassic Quest Drive Thru.
-We got to check out these ginormous life-like dinosaurs when it was traveling through Southern California, but if you live on the Midwest or Northeast, the dinosaurs are on their way to you!
-You can still get tickets now.
+Jurassic Quest: Another must-do experience is the Jurassic Quest.
+We got to check out these ginormous life-like dinosaurs when it was traveling through Southern California as a Drive Thru.
 Read my review here.
 I've also got tips on creating a dinosaur day in that article!

 Have a Dino-riffic, Roarsome Dinosaur Day!